 Kyra is an inquisitive 4-year-old who’s a bundle of energy day and night.
 She could sing, dance, draw, play, chat, and explore all day long without naps.
-Did we mention?
+Did we mention it?
 She talks non-stop!
-The only times that our ears can get some rest, is when she’s either picking her nose, watching cartoons or sleeping.
+The only times that our ears can get some rest is when she’s either picking her nose, watching cartoons or sleeping.

 Miss Kyra has been up to the mountains of Yosemite National Park, down to the ocean trench of Samoa, she’s survived 45°C heat of Palm Springs CA, and sub-zero temperatures of Tongariro in New Zealand.
 She’s tasted exotic food like durian ice cream, frog legs, and goats from Vietnam, and loves making inedible dumplings from China.